Esmail-ibraheem/Renderer-Engine/README.md

 # Renderer-Engine
-3D Renderer Engine using  OpenGL and GLSL
+I made a 3D Renderer Engine using  OpenGL and GLSL. with specular lighting and diffuse lighting and you can upload your own models to render it